|

 of ruling.
 The barons demanded some

 concessions.
-They negotiated a lot and each side appealed to the Pope.
+John and his barons negotiated all they could and each side appealed to the Pope.

 It didn't help.
 No agreement could be reached.